 These days I want to learn Japanese.

-Well now that you know how to say ‘Japan’ in Korean you can tell all your Korean friends where you want to go on your next trip!
+Now that you know how to say “Japan” in Korean, you can tell all your Korean friends where you want to go on your next trip!
 What country would you like to know how to say next?
 Let us know in the comments below!

 Photo Credit: BigStockPhoto